JanekRzodki/AI-Google-Calendar-Notion-phone-assistant/README.md

 To kick things out, first we need to create an agent on ElevenLabs, one of the best no-code solutions for voice agnets.
 SETTINGS
 ----------------
-LLM - GPT-4o
+LLM - GPT-4o.
 Temperature - 0.2 (makes the model more deterministic)

 TOOLS
 ------------------
-DateHook - provides the model with the timezone of the user get_todos - a webhook connecting the agnet to make.com workflow (getting tasks, adding, modifying, deleting)
+DateHook - provides the model with the timezone of the user. get_todos - a webhook connecting the agnet to make.com workflow (getting tasks, adding, modifying, deleting)

 get_todos params